-This product is for retail sale to and use only by individuals holding an appropriate pesticide applicator certificate or licence recognized by the provincial/territorial pesticide regulatory agency where the pesticide application occurs or by persons trained in accordance with the Applicator's Manual working under the direct supervision and in the physical presence of an applicator holding an appropriate pesticide applicator certificate or licence recognized by the provincial/territorial pesticide regulatory agency where the pesticide applicator certificate or licence recognized by the provincial/territorial pesticide regulatory agency where the pesticide application occurs.
+This product is for retail sale to and use only by individuals holding an appropriate pesticide applicator certificate or license recognized by the provincial/territorial pesticide regulatory agency where the pesticide application occurs or by persons trained in accordance with the Applicator's Manual working under the direct supervision and in the physical presence of an applicator holding an appropriate pesticide applicator certificate or license.
 Consult local pesticide regulatory authorities about use permits which may be required.

 This product is accompanied by an approved label, an Applicator's Manual and Guidance for Preparation of a Fumigation Management Plan.
-READ AND UNDERSTAND THE ENTIRE LABEL AND THE APPLICATOR'S MANUAL.
+READ AND UNDERSTAND THE ENTIRE LABEL AND APPLICATOR'S MANUAL.
 All parts of the label and manual are equally important for the safe and effective use of this product.
 Call the manufacturer if you have any questions or do not understand any part of this label and the Applicator's Manual.

-In facilities where this product is used, all employees MUST complete mandatory annual training as outlined in the Applicator's Manual - MANDATORY ANNUAL TRAINING.
+In facilities that use this product, all employees MUST complete mandatory annual training as outlined in the Applicator's Manual - Section 8 MANDATORY ANNUAL TRAINING.
 Training includes information on the hazards of this product, the use of safety equipment (i.e., respiratory protection and personal monitors), and the exposure limit of 0.1 ppm.
-It is the responsibility of the certified/licensed applicator to inform the person in charge of the facility or agricultural establishment, where the fumigation will take place, of the requirement for the mandatory training.
+It is the responsibility of the certified/licensed applicator to inform person in charge of the facility or agricultural establishment, where the fumigation will take place, of the requirement for the mandatory training.